Fleur-de-lis: Royal symbol: background, later legends

+English claims

 In 1328, King Edward III of England inherited a claim to the crown of France, and in about 1340 he quartered France Ancient with the arms of Plantagenet, as "arms of pretence".
 After the kings of France adopted France Modern, the kings of England adopted the new design as quarterings from about 1411.
 The monarchs of England (and later of Great Britain) continued to quarter the French arms until 1801, when George III abandoned his formal claim to the French throne.

-King Charles VII ennobled Joan of Arc's family on 29 December 1429 with an inheritable symbolic denomination.
+On 29 December 1429, King Charles VII ennobled the family of Joan of Arc, seen as a French hero in the ensueing Hundred Years' War, with an inheritable symbolic denomination.
 The Chamber of Accounts in France registered the family's designation to nobility on 20 January 1430.
 The grant permitted the family to change their surname to du Lys.

+France Moderne (1376–1790s, etc.)

+In about 1376, Charles V changed the design from the all-over scattering of flowers to a group of three, thus replacing what is known in heraldic terminology as the France Ancient, with the France Modern.

-France ModerneFrance moderne remained the French royal standard, and with a white background was the French national flag until the French Revolution, when it was replaced by the tricolor of modern-day France.
-The fleur-de-lis was restored to the French flag in 1814, but replaced once again after the revolution against Charles X of France in 1830.
-In a very strange turn of events after the end of the Second French Empire, where a flag apparently influenced the course of history, Henri, comte de Chambord, was offered the throne as King of France, but he agreed only if France gave up the tricolor and brought back the white flag with fleurs-de-lis.
-His condition was rejected and France became a republic.
+France moderne remained the French royal standard, and with a white background was the French national flag until the French Revolution, when it was replaced by the tricolor of modern-day France.
+The fleur-de-lis was restored to the French flag in 1814, but replaced once again after the revolution against Charles X in 1830.

+After the end of the Second French Empire, Henri, comte de Chambord, was offered the throne as King of France, but he agreed only if France gave up the tricolor and brought back the white flag with fleurs-de-lis.
+Curiously the French tricolore with the royal crown and fleur-de-lys was possibly designed by the count in his younger years as a compromise.
+His condition that his country needed to abandon the red and blue colors that it had adopted to symbolize the ideals of the French Revolution of 1789 was rejected and France became a republic.